Siege of Saint-Denis (1435): Background

 The town of Saint-Denis was important not only as a strategic outpost positioned in the very outskirts of Paris, but was also recognized by both sides in the conflict as a symbol of France, as it was the traditional burial place of French monarchs.
 Near it flows the Croult river, an affluent of the Seine.
 St. Denis had briefly fallen under French control in 1429, when Joan of Arc arrived, but was retaken soon after.
 The town and the surrounding region remained under English for the following years, but despite enjoying some military successes in the environs of the French capital during that period, their hold on the area remained tenuous, and the French continued ravaging the Île-de-France right up to the gates of Paris.
 In late 1434, England's ally Philip the Good, the Duke of Burgundy, began signing a series of truces with the Armagnacs, leaving the English on their own.
 Moreover, the English were increasingly lacking funds to continue the conflict.
 By 1435, the English military situation had declined considerably and the French increasingly gained ground in the surroundings of Paris.

-On 9 May 1435, an English force was badly defeated at the Battle of Gerberoy.
+On 9 May 1435, the French forces decisively defeated the English at the Battle of Gerberoy.
 The French did not fail to take advantage of the disrupted English defences, and on the early hours of 1 June, Armagnac troops led by the captains of nearby of Melun and Lagny seized Saint-Denis.
 Paris was now blockaded, making it difficult to supply the city by river or elsewhere.
 From their newly established position, the Armagnacs proceeded to afterwards harassed the surroundings of Paris, attacking and killing its inhabitants and ruining plantation fields around the city.
 The alarmed Parisians sent urgent deputations to John, Duke of Bedford, the English regent of France (then residing at Rouen), and to Louis of Luxembourg, the bishop of Thérouanne and chancellor of France for the English, for the dispatch of sufficient troops to defend the city from the nearby French.